scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

 **TODO: Code and documentation reading exercises**

 Resources:
-If you have any corrupt installs, or issues with installing on OSX, this article might be helpful [how-to-install-rvm][rvm-install-article]:
+If you have any corrupt installs, or issues with installing / setting up RVM on OSX, this article might be helpful [how-to-install-rvm][rvm-install-article]: